veronique1415/veronique-desrochers-captsone/README.md

 I would like to use google Maps embeded map to show users where they can find the importer's bottle of wine in Montreal.
 Each marker will show a restaurant or store's name and address.

-I might be using another API or have use of my own back end data storage
+I will use my own API that hopefully is connected to my own database.

 </details>
 <details>